Skip to content

 How much does it cost to reside a house in Seattle?

-Most Seattle-area homeowners pay $20,000 to $40,000 for a full siding replacement.
-Vinyl siding is the most affordable option at $16,000 to $24,000 for an average home.
-Fiber cement (James Hardie) costs $24,000 to $36,000.
-Cedar siding costs $30,000 to $50,000.
+Most Seattle-area homeowners pay $20,000 to $50,000 for a full siding replacement.
+James Hardie fiber cement siding costs $24,000 to $36,000 for an average home.
+Cedar bevel siding costs $30,000 to $50,000.
 The final price depends on home size, number of stories, material choice, and whether existing siding needs removal.

 How much does siding cost per square foot installed?